Our Latest News

 - the need for validation and/or verification

 - resources needed (i.e., project personnel, IT resources)New method implementation is not always a simple process.
-The least complex implementations take as little as one month, and the most complex methods can extend to a year or more.
+The least complex implementations take as little as one month.
+The most complex can extend to a year or more.
 One of the first steps in the process is to research if there are already methods to choose from (there might be cases where multiple options are available) and evaluate each platform to determine fitness-for-purpose, ease of use, and cost of running the method.

 Once the potential new method is chosen, our laboratory will evaluate its performance capabilities.
 The method must meet the performance criteria established via in-house validation or verification studies.
-This includes criteria such as: determining the levels of detection, demonstrating that a sample matrix can be pooled, sample preparation assessments for routine and challenging matrices, limit of quantification, accuracy profiles/method equivalency, estimated bias, as well as other criteria defined in the validation/verification guidelines (i.e., ISO 16140, AOAC).
-If a method does not meet the performance criteria, then the laboratory may not pursue implementation as it may not be fit-for-purpose.
+Criteria includes: determining the levels of detection, demonstrating that a sample matrix can be pooled, sample preparation assessments for routine and challenging matrices, limit of quantification, accuracy profiles/method equivalency, estimated bias, as well as other criteria defined in the validation/verification guidelines (i.e., ISO 16140, AOAC).
+If a method does not meet the performance criteria, then it may not be fit-for-purpose and implementation may not be pursued.

 In the case there are no methods available that can meet the needs, Nestlé laboratories will start a new method development to expand the capabilities of the analysis.
 There are cases in which new techniques or technologies may be required, and scientific original equipment manufacturer (OEM) vendors may be brought into partner on developing of a solution.
 Sourcing of the instrumentation, equipment, consumables, and reference materials are established to ensure that the method can be performed reliably.
-If new vendors are needed, these will go through evaluations that will determine they can meet Nestlé’s standards before they’re onboarded.
+If new vendors are needed, evaluations will determine if they meet Nestlé’s standards before they’re onboarded.

 Once the potential new method has been proven to deliver the needed results within the designed quality parameters, the next step for the laboratory business and support functions is to identify staff, equipment, laboratory space and time resources to satisfy the sample volume and turnaround time.